WordPress Website Maintenance 🎯

 - Malware scan.
 Scan your WordPress site for any infected files or malware.
 In spite of the robust security framework that WordPress provides, there are still high chances of your site falling prey to attacks such as WordPress redirect hack, Japanese SEO spam, gibberish keywords hack.
 As such, to steer clear of these WordPress Vulnerabilities, monitoring your site daily is another task that you need to add to your website maintenance checklist.

-📖 Related Read – 20 WordPress Security Tips To Secure Your Website in 2018
+📖 Related Read – 20 WordPress Security Tips To Secure Your Website

 💡 Monthly WordPress Maintenance Checklist